2023 Best Value Allied Health Professions Schools in Wisconsin

 Top 10 Best Allied Health Professions Schools

-In-state tuition fees for undergraduate students at Madison College are $4,600 per year.
+The average tuition and fees for an in-state undergraduate at Madison College are $4,600 a year.
 After completing their degree, allied health graduates from Madison College carry an average student debtload of $17,375.

-Madison College did well in our overall quality rankings, too.
-It placed #2 on our Best Allied Health Professions Schools in Wisconsin list.
+Madison College not only placed well in our value ranking, but it is also #2 on our Best Allied Health Professions Schools in Wisconsin list.

 Full Allied Health Professions at Chippewa Valley Technical College Report